How to solve modulus equations

 Modulus equations can be a bit challenging to solve, but with the right approach, they become much easier to tackle.
 Let’s go through some practical examples to understand how to solve modulus equations step-by-step.

-See also How to book a vasectomy nhs
+See also How to annul a marriage

 Example 1: Solving a simple modulus equation